iworks/simple-seo-improvements/readme.txt

 * Allows to set the "Max Snippet".
 * Allows to set the "Max Video Preview".

+= GitHub =

+The Simple SEO Improvements plugin is available also on [GitHub - Simple SEO Improvements](https://github.com/iworks/simple-seo-improvements).

 == Installation ==

 There are 3 ways to install this plugin: